neurobagel/documentation/docs/infrastructure.md

 ./add_data_to_graph.sh --help
 ```

-??? info "If you prefer to directly use `curl` requests to modify the graph database instead of the helper script"
+??? info "To directly use `curl` requests to modify the graph database instead of the helper script"

     === "Stardog"
         Add a single dataset to the graph database (example)